pdugas/recteq/README.md

 the phone.
 I found `Phone/Android/data/com.ym.rectecgrill/cache/1.abj` has logs from the app and includes JSON-formatted messages that include a `localKey` property.
 That's the 16-digit local key value needed here.

+## Change Log

+* 0.0.1
+  * Initial release candidate
+  * Works for me.
+Looking for others to test.

 ## License